 The Dialogue was the second held under APEC’s Regulatory Cooperation Assistance Mechanism (ARCAM).

 A report on the Dialogue outcomes was presented to APEC with a view to encouraging further progress on the initiative.
 Ad Standards continues to encourage APEC to support the alignment of regulatory frameworks in acknowledging advertising’s role in economic growth and the role that self-regulation plays in building consumer trust in the market.
 The report recommendations also reflect the importance of reducing and preventing barriers to trade through the development of SROs on the basis of international best practice.

 The APEC Advertising Standards Forum and Mentoring Workshop were held as part of the APEC’s SOM3 meeting in Beijing on 8-9 August 2014 and were successful in bringing participants from 16 APEC Economies together to discuss advertising standards and regulations.

 The event was coordinated by Ad Standards and the Chinese Association of National Advertisers.

 The APEC Action Agenda on Advertising Standards was approved by both the Committee for Trade and Investment (CTI) and the Senior Officials Meeting (SOM).

-The report from the Advertising Standards Forum and Mentoring Workshop can be found here.
+The report from the Advertising Standards Forum and Mentoring Workshop is available online.